madjin/awesome-vrchat/README.md

 - [IanHubert Tutorials](https://www.youtube.com/channel/UCbmxZRQk-X0p-TOxd6PEYJA) - Amazing lazy tutorials for learning Blender
 - [Substance painter basics](https://www.youtube.com/watch?v=L6f87psKYyk) - Using substance painter for VRChat avatar/model creation
 - [Occlusion Culling Guide](https://gitlab.com/s-ilent/SCSS/-/wikis/Other/Occlusion-Culling) - Use occlusion culling to get the most rendering performance out of your scene
+- [How to animate NPCs in your world with MOCAP](https://www.youtube.com/watch?v=r8YpXP0RlZc&feature=youtu.be) - Record animations for NPCs using MOCAP in VRChat

 ---